Emerald & HETL Outstanding Doctoral Research Awards

 Using the Research Summary template, complete the following details

-- Why your research contributes to quality education for everyone, everywhere and any applications in practice if applicable
+- Why your research contributes to a more responsible world and any applications in practice if applicable

 - What is original and innovative about your work